‘The Kitchen’ review: Elisabeth Moss seizes this movie about mob wives and runs with it

 “The Kitchen” suffers from that familiarity; we’ve all seen too many mob movies, and this particular twist on it comes in the shadow of “Widows,” a much more elegant and engrossing film.
 It’s made watchable by the three women at its center.
 McCarthy reminds us how good she was in “Can You Ever Forgive Me?,” giving Kathy a steel mama-bear core under a sweet surface.
 Haddish, whose eyebrows often seem to be giving a delicious performance of their own, makes Ruby happily amoral; she’s a pragmatist who sees an opportunity and takes it.

 But it’s Moss who seizes the film.
-Her Claire, a battered wife who looks like a bruised shadow and speaks in a whisper, slowly finds strength as the film progresses; it’s as she’s waking up, getting taller and stronger and louder before our eyes.
+Her Claire, a battered wife who looks like a bruised shadow and speaks in a whisper, slowly finds strength as the film progresses; it’s as if she’s waking up, getting taller and stronger and louder before our eyes.
 Berloff, in a way that a male director might not, shows us how the neighborhood seethes with danger for a frail-looking woman like Claire; early in the film, she can’t walk down the street without being harassed by leering predators.
 As the film progresses, the fear in her face fades; she develops an ethereal but resolute toughness, though there’s still something remote and sad in her gaze.
 It’s a fascinating, detailed performance, and it gives “The Kitchen” some much-needed nuance.

 ★★½ “The Kitchen,” with Melissa McCarthy, Tiffany Haddish, Elisabeth Moss, Domhnall Gleeson, James Badge Dale, Brian d’Arcy James.
 Written and directed by Andrea Berloff, based on the Vertigo comic-book series created by Ollie Masters and Ming Doyle.
 103 minutes.
 Rated R for violence, language throughout and some sexual content.
 Opens Aug.
 9 at multiple theaters.